AusARG/ABLeS/README.md

 1. Before taking any action, please discuss your account and next steps with the AusARG bioinformatics leads (Hardip and/or Terry).
 2. If you are a new NCI user, please apply for an account at https://my.nci.org.au/mancini/login?next=/mancini/ and request to join project xl04.
+3. Familiarise yourself with ABLeS [resources](https://australianbiocommons.github.io/ables/resources/) including its [shared repository of tools and workflows](https://australianbiocommons.github.io/ables/if89/) that you can access directly through AusARG project.

 # Data storage